aormsby/hugo-deploy-to-pages/README.md

       run: date
 ```

-**alternatively, if you want to build and deploy to a different output folder on a dev branch**
+**alternatively, if you want to build and deploy to a different output folder on a dev branch:**
 ```yaml
 on:
   schedule: